-When inspecting a care facility the CQC have a criteria to judge the way the home runs and ensure it is providing the quality of care which is to be expected by service users.
+When inspecting a care facility the CQC has criteria to judge the way the home runs and ensure it is providing the quality of care which is to be expected by service users.

 This is split into five main questions: